syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 #### Enhanced Virtual Scrolling:

-In order to enable this, you need to set the `EnableVirtualization` property of the `ScrollSettings` as true.
+In order to enable this, you need to set the `enableVirtualization` property of the `scrollSettings` as true.

 The following code example describes the above behavior.